 This is very important because eye and hip problems are hereditary.
 Not all breeds require testing.

-This isn't a priority, but if some training has commenced, you will need to know what commands the breeder has been using, and when, so that training may continue in the same manner.
+This isn't a priority, but for older puppies if some training has commenced, you will need to know what commands the breeder has been using, and when, so that training may continue in the same manner.

 Socialising is recommended to begin at around three or four weeks old.
 If left too late some of the quieter breeds may become nervous around strangers, children and other animals.
 Whereas some of the not so quieter breeds can become aggressive.